-Two Vulnerable Markets Workshop Topics in September – BOOK NOW!
+Two Vulnerable Markets Workshop Topics – BOOK NOW!

 From NEETs to Equity.
 Questions about development impacts and integrity abound.
 Where government and industry is unable or unwilling to provide data, empirical studies can provide a wealth of insight to organisations.
 If you don’t have time to dig through libraries, sign up for a workshop with an information addict!